 Give a Try to this extremely crispy and crunchy 'Paneer Pakora Recipe' and share with your friends and family.
 You can also join our Facebook group of foodies to interact with other foodies!!
 It would be great if you leave your feedback in the comment box.
 If you make this recipe at home then share a picture with the hashtag #hinzcooking on Facebook and Instagram

-In lunch, the best idea is to serve with naan, fresh yogurt, veg salad, mango achar, or green chutney.
+For lunch, the best idea is to serve with naan, fresh yogurt, veg salad, mango achar, or green chutney.
 Another idea is to serve as a side with Daal Chawal.
-You can also serve in a bbq platter as a side dish.
+You can also serve it on a bbq platter as a side dish.
 I love to have this with baked chicken breast or tandoori chicken.

 SEE ALSO: Creamy Garlic Mashed Potatoes

 Aloo bharta is a multi-purpose recipe that you can use in a variety of ways.
 I make it in advance to use it in my recipes.
 It helps to make quick Aloo paratha and in the same way many times I bake aloo naan using the same recipe and it comes out so well.
 You can use the bharta in stuffing to make potato samosa or you can also make aloo ki tikki, potato cutlet, and aloo ke kabab.

 Aloo bhurta is sensitive and easily changes taste if keep it on a hot place for a long time. so it's important to keep it in cold place after usage.
 If you have leftover bharta then pack it in an airtight glass container and place in refrigerator for 2 to 3 days.
 Don't store longer as it may change the taste.